rhodyprog4ds/BrownFall25/resources/glossary.md

 :  take a subset using booleans; False values are dropped and True are kept :  like multiplying by an array with 0 and 1s in it.

+metric
+:  (in ML) a score that measures the quality of a model's predictions

 model
 :  (general) the set of assumptions, the simplification of the world :  (statistics) a mathematical simplification of the world in probabilistic terms